 - Post a note by your door that warns visitors to watch out for the cat before opening the door.

 - Make sure your cat always wears a collar and tags.

 - Keep your cat’s shots up to date, especially for rabies and Feline Leukemia.

-- Give your cat monthly heartworm and flea meds.
+- Give your cat monthly heartworm, flea meds and other preventatives.

 - Protect your cat by teaching her to stay in your yard with an in-ground fence.